-The EA Act as amended through the COVID-19 Economic Recovery Act, 2020, provides the Minister (or delegate) with the authority to make two types of orders with respect to an undertaking proceeding in accordance with a Class EA.
+Under the EA Act, the Minister has the authority to make two types of orders with respect to an undertaking proceeding in accordance with a Class EA.
+This authority may be exercised by the Minister or their authorized delegate, if any.

-The following summarizes the Minister's (or delegate's) authority under section 16 and 16.1 of the EA Act, and the prohibitions in s.15.1.1.
+The following summarizes the Minister's authority under ss.
+16 and 16.1 of the EA Act, and the prohibitions in s.15.1.1.
 To the extent that there is a conflict between what is set out below and the provisions in the EA Act, the provisions in the EA Act prevail.

-The Minister (or delegate) may order a proponent, before proceeding, to undertake a comprehensive (individual) EA or may impose conditions on the undertaking.
+The Minister may, by order, declare that an undertaking is a Part II.3 project or may impose conditions on the undertaking.